jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 -----

-Global is a bad term
+Global is a bad term.

 -----